Parsing complex university Excel grant templates with pandas

 df = df.iloc[1:].reset_index(drop=True)

-# Strip whitespace from string columns
+# Trim whitespace from string columns before validation.

-df = df.apply(lambda x: x.str.strip() if x.dtype == 'object' else x)
+df = df.apply(lambda x: x.str.strip() if x.dtype == "object" else x)

 df_validated = validate_and_cast(df, schema)